 \subsection{Post-processing}

-The obtained mean attention map $\bar{A}$ is a double-precision image array.
-Then we normalize it to have values between 0 and 1, as shown in Fig.~\ref{fig:postprocess-a}.
-However, due to the existence of other surrounded objects that have clear boundaries and apparently uniform colors (for example, the red flower below the cat), there are several small salient regions in $\bar{A}$.
-In order to outstand the main salient object (i.e., the cat), we also follow the BMS model to remove these small regions by sequentially performing two steps of morphological reconstruction operations~\cite{TIP1993/Vincent,2004/Gonzalez} on $\bar{A}$ and its complement image respectively.
-The structuring element used here is a disk shape with radius $\omega_r$.
-Figure~\ref{fig:postprocess-b} shows the reconstrution result.
-It can be observed that those small salient regions have been erased while the original shape of the salient cat is remained.
+The mean attention map $\bar{A}$ is shown in Fig.~\ref{fig-post-processing-I-a}.
+Due to the existence of other surrounded objects that have clear boundaries and uniform colors (for example, the red flower below the cat), there are several small salient regions in $\bar{A}$.
+In order to outstand the main salient object (i.e., the cat), we also follow BMS to remove small salient regions by sequentially performing two steps of morphological reconstruction operations~\cite{TIP1993/Vincent,2004/Gonzalez}.
+The structuring element used here is a disk shape with the radius $\omega_r$.
+Figure~\ref{fig-post-processing-I-b} shows the reconstruction result.
+It can be observed that those small salient regions have been erased while the original shape of the salient cat is still remained.

-For a single input image, the ideal output of salient object detection should be a binary map where the pixel values of the salient objects are 1s while others are 0s.
-However, the disadvantage of the reconstruction procedure is that the high intensity values of the salient pixels are suppressed simultaneously.
-In addition, the background of the reconstruction result also contains some inconspicuous regions with non-black colors, which would decrease the detection precision.
-To address the above issues, a nonlinear transformation function is therefore introduced for image enhancement by mapping the intensity values in the reconstruction result to a new range.
-Overall, we wish to weight the mapping toward lower output values and map all intensity values above a specific threshold to the fixed value 1.
-Suppose that ${\textrm F}$ is an input map, the intensity transformation function has the syntax form as follows:
+For the task of salient object detection, the ideal output should be a binary map in which the pixel values of salient objects are 1s while the others are 0s.
+However, the disadvantage of the morphological reconstruction is that the high intensity values of salient pixels are suppressed simultaneously.
+In addition, the background of the reconstruction result contains some inconspicuous regions with non-black pixels, which would decrease the detection precision.
+To address the above issues, a nonlinear mapping function is introduced to transform the intensity values to a new range.
+Overall, we wish to weight the mapping toward the lower output values and map all the intensity values above a specific threshold to 1s.
+Suppose that $F$ is the reconstruction result, the intensity mapping function has the syntax form as follows:

-where $T_{\textrm F}$ denotes a truncation threshold in the integer range $[0,255]$, and $\vartheta_g$ determines the mapping relationship between the intensity values in ${\textrm F}$ and ${\textrm G}$.
-To suppress non-salient pixels, the lower limit of the mapping is set to 0 and $\vartheta_g$ should be set to be greater than 1.
+where $T_F$ is the truncation threshold, $\vartheta_g$ determines the mapping relationship between $F$ and $G$.
+To suppress non-salient pixels, the lower limit of the mapping is set to 0, and $\vartheta_g$ is set to be greater than 1.